JGIBristol/ask-jgi-handbook/pages/contracts.md

 the commencement of Ask-JGI activities.

-There are some cases where the above criteria do not apply
+There are some cases where the above criteria do not apply (see below subsections).
 #### Student already employed through UoB HR

 In cases where a student is already a staff member at the University,